sakshamrathi21/MAC-Layer-Computer-Networks/README.md

 ## MAC Layer - Audio Network

 ### Introduction
 In this implementation, we use **CSMA-CA** (Carrier Sense Multiple Access with Collision Avoidance), similar to WiFi, with some modifications tailored for our protocol.
-The demo will be carried out using three laptops, with each node operating independently and communicating based on predefined rules.

 ### Frame Structure
 Each node is assigned a unique 2-bit address: